rhiever/rhiever.github.io/resume.md

 **[Absci](https://www.absci.com/)** - Vancouver, WA - 2021 to 2022

-I helped build ETL systems at the intersection of the wet labs and the AI team so we could develop LLMs for drug discovery.
+I helped build ETL systems at the intersection of the wet labs and the AI team and helped build LLMs for drug discovery.
+My contributions culminated in a [research paper](https://www.biorxiv.org/content/10.1101/2022.08.16.504181v1) and [patent application](https://patents.google.com/patent/US20230268026A1/en).

 ### Data Science and Machine Learning Advisor